All Products

 source ~/.bashrc

-# Verify whether the installation is successful.
+# Verify the installation.

 nvcc -V